Donders-Institute/bidscoin/README.md

    The new `tutorial` folder contains a `raw` source-data folder and a `bids_ref` reference BIDS folder, i.e. the end product of this tutorial.

    Let's begin with inspecting this new raw data collection:
+   - Are the DICOM files for all the sub-*/ses-# folders organised in series-subfolders (e.g. sub-001/ses-01/003-T1MPRAGE/0001.dcm etc)?
+Use `dicomsort.py` if not
    - Use the `rawmapper.py` command to print out the DICOM values of the "EchoTime", "Sex" and "AcquisitionDate" of the fMRI series in the `raw` folder

-2. Now that we have some data and have inspected its properties, we are ready to start with the actual BIDS coining  process.
+2. **BIDS training.** Now that we have some source data and have inspected its properties, we are ready to start with the actual BIDS coining  process.
 The first step is to perform [training](#running-the-bidstrainer) on a few raw data samples:
    - Put files (training data) in the right subfolders in this `samples` tree
    - Create a `bids\code\samples` foldertree in your `tutorial` folder with this bash command:
    ```